vgaldi/fw-lab/content/post/2025-01-05_IEEE-OJ-COMSOC-published/index.md

 +++
-title = "Our paper on SIMs with reconfigurable amplitude and phase published in IEEE-OJ-COMSOC" date = 2025-01-05 draft = false
+title = "Paper on SIMs with reconfigurable amplitude and phase published in IEEE-OJ-COMSOC" date = 2025-01-05 draft = false